Bookmark and Share

 Some GPPR Fast Facts:

--We are all unpaid volunteers.
+• We are all unpaid volunteers.
 There are no salaries or paychecks.
 All money received into our program is applied to aid current/future dogs.
 Our volunteers donate their homes, time, gas, training, etc. to help the dogs.

--We do not have a shelter or facility.
+• We do not have a shelter or facility.
 We are a network of foster homes in NE & IA.

--All dogs visit independent veterinarians for their care.
-GPPR does not have it's own veterinarian.
+• All dogs visit independent veterinarians for their care.
+GPPR does not have its own veterinarian.
 Medical records for the care they receive are provided to adopters.

--Dogs in our program have been rescued.
+• Dogs in our program have been rescued.
 GPPR often saves them from death.
-They are adopted as is.
+They are adopted as-is.
 We make no guarantees as to how a dog will behave in an adoptive home, what medical conditions "could" arise post adoption, or training issues that "could" arise.
 Adopters must be open to adopting an unperfect dog and helping to aid it onto a better life.

 "How is rescue different from a shelter?"